 POS app’s payment options.

-To get the most out of Square’s tools, we suggest adding all the items you sell to the library before using the app.
-This enables you to track product popularity and differentiate between items when processing a refund.
-And of course, it makes it easier at checkout to just tap the product rather than manually entering each item or calculating a sales total, which are both possible as well.
+To get the most out of Square’s tools, we suggest adding your products to the library before using the app.
+You can then track product popularity and differentiate between items when processing refunds.
+And of course, it makes it easier at checkout to just tap the product instead of manually entering each item or calculating a sales total, which are both possible.

 You can also take advantage of the customer library where customer profiles can be added.
 This allows you to attach people to specific transactions, get customer feedback, track product preferences and manage sales more efficiently.